LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Union of the new with the inherited definitions: all the definitions are taken into account, the calling order being defined by the inheritance mechanisms.
-This can be accomplished by writing a clause that just calls, using the :ref:`control_call_super_1` operator, the inherited definitions.
+This can be accomplished by writing a clause that just calls, using the :ref:`control_call_super_1` *super call* operator, the inherited definitions.
 The relative position of this clause among the other definition clauses sets the calling order for the local and inherited definitions.
+For
-For example:
+example:

 ::